-- The application will then be reviewed by the Hardship Withdrawal Review Board. - The Hardship Withdrawal Review Board consists of the student's Advisor, the Financial Aid Coordinator, the Bursar, and Dean of Enrollment Management/Business Manager. - Reviewers may verify the supporting documentation and/or request to interview the student-applicant. - Decisions are communicated to the studentapplicant via College email accounts within four to six weeks making individualized assessments on a case-by-case basis.
+• The application will then be reviewed by the Hardship Withdrawal Review Board.

+- The Hardship Withdrawal Review Board consists of the student's Advisor, the Financial Aid Coordinator, the Bursar, and Dean of Enrollment Management/Business Manager. - Reviewers may verify the supporting documentation and/or request to interview the student-applicant.
+0

+Decisions are communicated to the student-applicant via College email accounts within four to six weeks If a student who previously withdrew due to physical or financial hardship later chooses to re-enroll, the College is committed to assisting such students and making individualized assessments on a case-by-case basis.
 Students may contact the Office of Financial Aid by phone (217-228-5520 X6993) or email (finaid@brcn.edu) to discuss the student's financial obligations and eligibility for future aid.
 Students may also contact the Registrar's Office by phone (217-228-5520 X6962) or email (registrar@brcn.edu).